 green with a lotus flower above a stylized bridge and water in white, beneath an arc of five gold, five-pointed stars: one large in the center of the arc and two smaller on either side; the lotus is the floral emblem of Macau, the three petals represent the peninsula and two islands that make up Macau; the five stars echo those on the flag of China

 Since opening up its locally-controlled casino industry to foreign competition in 2001, Macau has attracted tens of billions of dollars in foreign investment, transforming the territory into one of the world's largest gaming centers.
-Macau's gaming and tourism businesses were fueled by China's decision to relax travel restrictions on Chinese citizens wishing to visit Macau.
-By 2006, Macau's gaming revenue surpassed that of the Las Vegas strip, and gaming-related taxes accounted for more than 70% of total government revenue.
-Macau's economy slowed dramatically in 2009 as a result of the global economic slowdown, but strong growth resumed in 2010-11, largely on the back of tourism from mainland China and the gaming sectors.
-In 2013, this city of 598,000 hosted more than 28 million visitors.
-Almost two-thirds came from mainland China.
-Macau's traditional manufacturing industry has slowed greatly since the termination of the Multi-Fiber Agreement in 2005.
-China is Macau's second largest goods export market, behind Hong Kong, and followed by the United States.
-In 2013, exports increased about 9% over 2012.
-Macau's economy expanded by more than 10% in 2013.
-Macau continues to face the challenges of managing its growing casino industry, risks from money-laundering activities, and the need to diversify the economy away from heavy dependence on gaming revenues.
-Macau's currency, the pataca, is closely tied to the Hong Kong dollar, which is also freely accepted in the territory.
-In 2013, Macau signed a supplementary agreement to its Comprehensive Economic Partnership Agreement with mainland China.
-The agreement, which took effect in January 2014, facilitates trade in services, including finance, health, social services, sports, and tourism.
+Macau's gaming and tourism businesses were fueled by China''s decision to relax travel restrictions on Chinese citizens wishing to visit Macau. - In 2013, Macau's gaming-related taxes accounted for more than 85% of total government revenue.
+Macau''s economy slowed dramatically in 2009 as a result of the global economic slowdown, but strong growth resumed in 2010-13, largely on the back of tourism from mainland China and the gaming sectors.
+In 2013, this city of 607,500 hosted nearly 29.3 million visitors.
+Almost 64% came from mainland China.
+Macau''s traditional manufacturing industry has slowed greatly since the termination of the Multi-Fiber Agreement in 2005.
+China is Macau''s second largest goods export market, behind Hong Kong, and followed by the United States.
+In 2013, exports were US$1.1 billion, while gaming receipts were US$45.2 billion, an 18.6% increase over 2012.
+Macau''s economy expanded by 11.9% in 2013; although impressive, it was a slower growth rate than in previous years.
+Macau continues to face the challenges of managing its growing casino industry, money-laundering, and the need to diversify the economy away from heavy dependence on gaming revenues.
+Macau''s currency, the pataca, is closely tied to the Hong Kong dollar, which is also freely accepted in the territory.

 note:the Fiscal Reserves Act that came into force on 1 January 2012 requires the fiscal reserve to be separated from the foreign exchange reserves and to be managed separately; the transfer of assets took place in February 2012